-- Birth Certificate. - Medicare Card. - Healthcare or Concession Card (if applicable). - A current Immunisation History Statement (issued by the Australian Immunisation Register) no older than 2 months. - Previous NAPLAN results (if applicable). - Previous semester school report. - Any specialist educational and medical reports (if applicable). - Copies of Residency Orders, Parent Responsibility Orders, Contact Orders, Parenting Plans or Court Orders (eg: VRO). - Any documentation that may be required to determine the residency status or visa subclass of the parent or the child.
+- Birth Certificate. - Medicare Card. - Healthcare or Concession Card (if applicable). - A current Immunisation History Statement (issued by the Australian Immunisation Register) no older than 2 months. - An up-to-date medical action/management plan for anaphylaxis, asthma, diabetes and/or epilepsy, issued by a medical practitioner (if applicable). - Previous NAPLAN results (if applicable). - Previous semester school report. - Any specialist educational and medical reports (if applicable). - Copies of Residency Orders, Parent Responsibility Orders, Contact Orders, Parenting Plans or Court Orders (eg: VRO). - Any documentation that may be required to determine the residency status or visa subclass of the parent or the child.